juam-sv/api-labs/README.md

-# Flask REST API Example
+# Flask REST API Lab

 This is an example application showcasing a Flask REST API with authentication using JSON web tokens (JWT).
 The application provides several endpoints for user management, dashboard access, login, logoff, and generating reports.